Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of Heavy Load and High Maneuverability Aircrafts (Composite material part).md

 | :----------------------------------------------------------: |
 | <img src="https://s2.ax1x.com/2019/10/09/u5SiAe.jpg" alt="u5SiAe.jpg" border="0" width="550"/> |

-The strength of carbon filament is measured by static test.
-We selected carbon filament eventually.
+The strength of carbon filament is measured by static test, and we eventually selected carbon filament.
 The web of the spar is mainly subjected to shear.
-A variety of woods and PMIs can be used.
+Moreover, a variety of woods and PMIs can be used.

 |                   Web Strength Comparison                    |
 | :----------------------------------------------------------: |